syncfusion-content/xamarin.android-docs/xamarin-android/SfPicker/timepicker.md

 ---
 layout: post
-title: Demonstrate TimePicker using SfPicker of Syncfusion Picker control for Xamarin.Android
+title: TimePicker using Syncfusion SfPicker control for Xamarin.Android
-description: Overview and key features of Picker control
+description: This section will explain about how to create custom Time Picker control using SfPicker control in Xamarin.Android.
 platform: Xamarin.Android
 control: Picker
 documentation: ug
 ---

-# Time Picker
+# Time Picker using SfPicker

 We have demonstrated how to create TimePicker using Picker control in the following steps.